-In July, 100 people affected by homelessness were handed Fujifilm single-use cameras and tasked to document what London means to them for a competition.
+In July, 100 people affected by homelessness were handed Fujifilm single-use cameras and tasked with documenting what London means to them for a competition.

 The best images, plucked from more than 2,500 entries, are due to be published in the Café Art 2016 My London calendar.